 Many people who have reflux come for evaluations by a Speech-Language Pathologist (SLP), who specializes in difficulty swallowing (dysphagia).
-Reflux can cause symptoms of dysphagia, namely feelings of choking, coughing during or after meals, food getting stuck, and more.
+Reflux can cause symptoms of dysphagia, namely feelings of choking, coughing during or after meals, food getting stuck, lump in the throat sensation, and more.
 I have heard people express fear of actually choking (asphyxiation – where the food blocks the airway).
 This sensation can severely affect your quality of life and enjoyment of eating.
 When your medical team does an evaluation of your dysphagia, it is called making a differential diagnosis (meaning figuring out what you may have and what you do not have).
 Having an evaluation by an SLP can help you clarify at what level the problem is.
 During your swallow study, we may find that the food is NOT getting stuck up high in your throat at all, and there is no risk of actually choking on food.
-People can get a “lump in the throat” (or “globus” sensation) when they have reflux.
-We may also find that food and liquid are really hanging out in your food tube (esophagus) on the way to your stomach.
-This can be caused by reflux irritation of the esophagus or due to other issues.
-Based on your swallow study and your symptoms, we may suspect that you have reflux or other issues with the movement or structure within your esophagus.
+People can get that “lump in the throat” (or “globus”) sensation when they have reflux.
+We may also find that food and liquid are actually hanging out in your food tube (esophagus) on the way to your stomach.
+This could be caused by reflux irritating the lining of the esophagus, causing inflammation, or it could be due to other issues.
+Based on your swallow study and your symptoms, we may suspect that you have reflux or other issues with the structure or movement (squeezing action to push things along) within your esophagus.
 Therefore, the SLP makes appropriate referrals to help the medical team clarify your difficulties.

 Read on to learn more about reflux and what you can do about it.
 Most importantly, ask your doctor more about it.
 As always, do not follow recommendations on the internet without first discussing them with your medical team.

 I was told I have reflux.
 What is it?